aanyachauhan9/Dog_emotion_classification/README.md

 Dog emotions are vital for understanding their behavior and well-being.
 This project explores the application of transfer learning to recognize emotions in dogs from images.

 ## Dataset
-The dataset used in this project consists of labeled images of dogs exhibiting different emotions.
-[Provide link if dataset is publicly available]
+The dataset used in this project consists of labeled images of dogs exhibiting different emotions. [dataset](https://www.kaggle.com/datasets/danielshanbalico/dog-emotion)

 ## Model Architecture
 We utilized the VGG16 model, pre-trained on ImageNet, as the base model.
 A custom classification head was added on top to adapt it to our specific task.